 - Closed: Resolved tickets can be moved to Closed status if the customer acknowledges that the problem has indeed been resolved.
 If the customer has not replied, the standard practice is to automatically close the ticket (You can use the Supervisor to do this) after 48 or 72 hours.

 Apart from these, you can also add custom statuses to this list of default options which could be useful for your workflow and mapping of tickets.

 In addition to the four primary ticket statuses, you can create or edit the custom status options from under Admin > Ticket Fields > click on the 'Status' field.
 These can be used to customize the workflow in your helpdesk.

 At Freshdesk, we use two additional ticket statuses: ‘Awaiting Customer Response’ and ‘Awaiting Developer Fix’, for which the SLA timers are turned off.
 Likewise, you can also tailor your ticket statuses to bring in your business rules.

 For every custom status that you create, you get to choose whether to turn SLA timers on or off based on your preferences.
 An SLA timer is a background clock that starts ticking once a new ticket is created.
 The SLA timer calculates the time spent in replying, resolving or closing a ticket and equates that with the SLA policies that have been configured based on ticket priorities for your helpdesk.
 The SLA timer does the work of monitoring each ticket and, if turned on, ensures that the SLA policy is not violated.
-When you turn them off, all tickets that fall under those statutes will be shown as 'On Hold' in your ticket dashboard.
+When the SLA timer is toggled OFF, all tickets that fall under those additional statutes will be shown as 'On Hold' in your ticket dashboard.

 You have a quick and efficient support team being ninjas and solving customers' issues and they send out a response promptly.
 When they eagerly await a feedback from the clients on the thread, you would want to group them in a status relevant to this scenario and so you could add a status called "Awaiting Customer response."